 "When I first saw a Marimba One keyboard at a convention I fell in love with the appearance, the elegance of the instrument.
 I then saw a solo concert and the sound of the keyboard was simply amazing, blown away.
 That is all it took for me, I wanted one ever since.
 Rich, warm, focused, fundamental, round...truly what our newly purchased Marimba One sounds like, simply beautiful."

 Tahlequah Kirk is currently the Director of Percussion for the Granbury Independent School District (2009-Present) where he is responsible for all students and ensembles in the percussion program including beginning, middle school, and the award-winning GHS Pirate Drum Line (PDL) and GHS Percussion Ensembles.
-Under the direction of Mr. Kirk, The PDL has won its category and many caption awards while competing in many drumline contests throughout north Texas, including the prestigious Lone Star Classic held at Marcus High School in Flowermound, TX.
-The GHS Concert Percussion Ensemble recently placed 2nd at the 2015 PASIC Convention in San Antonio, TX, competing in the HS Chamber Percussion Ensemble Competition.
-Kirk’s students have earned 1st & 2nd in both Small and Large Ensemble categories, as well as 1st Overall, at the Tarleton State University Percussion Festival.
+Under the direction of Mr. Kirk, The PDL has won its category and many caption awards while competing in many drumline contests throughout north Texas, including the prestigious Lone Star Classic (2013, 2018) held at Marcus High School in Flowermound, TX.
+The GHS Concert Percussion Ensemble placed 2nd at the 2015 PASIC Convention in San Antonio, TX, competing in the HS Chamber Percussion Ensemble Competition.
+Kirk’s percussion ensembles have earned 1st & 2nd in both Small and Large Ensemble categories, as well as 1st Overall, at the Tarleton State University Percussion Festival.
+The Granbury HS Percussion Ensemble won the PAS High School “Call for Tapes” and had the incredible honor of performing a Showcase Concert at the PASIC 2019 Convention in Indianapolis, Indiana.

 Prior to accepting his position in Granbury, Kirk held the same position in Red Oak ISD and Terrell ISD where his students and ensembles were also successful at drumline and percussion ensemble contests, including sweeping all captions winning their category at the Crowley Drumline Contest.
 He also held the Percussion Caption Head position for the Bluestars Drum and Bugle Corps for the 2004 DCI season.